uvmetal/neo-burner/README.md

 Create Neo burner wallet that will facilitate the requirements mentioned in [Workflow](#workflow) below.
 The goal is to translate event participation to measurable Neo Smart Economy wallet conversion with event management, tracking, and reporting.

-**Please note** the current UI/UX is a skeleton to be redesigned with a familiar and reusable pattern once the project requirements are assured.

 ## Neo-Burner

 ## Technology
 * Node.js
 * Electron
 * React
-* Redux
 * Neon-js
-* Sails.js

 ## Workflow